elastic/eui/wiki/contributing-to-eui/README.md

 ## Process

-### How we assign work and define our roadmap
+### Who can contribute?

-EUI is built primarily by employees of Elastic.
-We try to do this in the open as much as possible, but do utilize closed meetings and other planning tools to dictate our longer term roadmap.
-We try to transcribe the decisions from these discussions in the form of specifications to Github issues for transparency.
+EUI is built primarily by and for employees of Elastic.
+We align our features and roadmap with the needs of our products internally.

+That being said, open source is part of our DNA at Elastic, so we keep EUI open and do accept commmunity contributions from outside of Elastic.
+These contributions are tyipcally reviewed and merged on a best-effort basis and must generally align with the overall objectives of this project.

 In general, once on Github, any issue can be worked on by the community.
-We usually reserve larger projects or ones that are core to our roadmap or design to be done internally.
-In these cases we mark these issues as `assigned` to a person using Github.
-We do not, as a policy, assign issues to community members.
 If you find an issue that is not assigned, assume that you are welcome to work on it and can submit a pull request.
-Feel free to leave a comment to mark intent and avoid conflict.
+We recommend that you leave us a comment indicating your intent before starting work to avoid potential conflict.
+We do not, as a policy, assign issues to community members and we usually reserve larger projects or ones that are core to our roadmap or design to be done internally.

+Our best PRs tend to come from existing users whom have a challenge they are attempting to overcome and wish to help us solve it.
+If you are new to open source and looking for a good project to start making contributions, this project may not be a good fit.
+We have an extensive backlog in which you'll likely encounter outdated issues and issues lacking the appropriate context to get started.

 ### How to ensure the timely review of pull requests